~ 14 min read

 What about the role of funders, is it hard to get funding for replication research?

 Not a lot is happening when it comes to funding.
 Sander L. Koole and I wrote a paper also in 2012 about the importance of rewarding replication research because who’s going to do a replication study when novel studies are so much more rewarded?
-And then when we wrote that paper I thought that at least we should at least try to reach out to somebody from NWO about this.
+And then when we wrote that paper I thought that we should at least try to reach out to somebody from NWO about this.
 We can just write a paper and put it in a journal but that seemed a bit boring.
 So we thought: if we want to be serious about this, we should send a letter to the NWO asking them to fund replication research.
 And so we did.

 Initially they wrote a reply saying ‘we will fund replication research as long as it is innovative.’